Cloudmappr/atlas/index.md

 ## Data Sets
 Mock data for a variety of structures are provided in the atlas [template](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fcloudmappr.github.io%2Fatlas%2Ftemplate.xlsx&wdOrigin=BROWSELINK)

-### wbs2markmap
+- **uatDataSet**
-Allows users to create their own numerically accurate structures with guids.
+  - User acceptance data - the platform is expected to calculate the numerically accurate structure for each named dataset, along with an [RFC9562](https://datatracker.ietf.org/doc/html/rfc9562)-compliant UUID for each record.

-### markmap2wbs
+- **wbs2markmap**
-Can convert hash-annotated markmap into a numerically accurate structure with guids.
+  - Allows users to create their own numerically accurate structures with guids, customize the base url and iconography.

-### uatDataSet
+- **markmap2wbs**
-User acceptance data - the platform is expected to calculate the numerically accurate structure for each named dataset, along with an [RFC9562](https://datatracker.ietf.org/doc/html/rfc9562)-compliant UUID for each record.
+  - Converts hash-annotated markmap into a numerically accurate structure with guids.